KJKirchgesler/relocation-app/README.md

 # relocation-app
-Relocation app where users can search by city and state, find data about the city and also find reviews by other users who have relocated there.
-Users also also enter their own reviews.
+Voyager!
+An app for travelers and nomads.
+Users can search by city and state and find events around them.
+Users can also enter their own reviews and see other users reviews of the city they're in.